pavopax/pavopax.github.io/_posts/2014-11-14-guardian-why-your-data-matters.md

 >"When we know a bit more about you, we're able to give you a better experience."

->"As the Guardian’s digital first strategy matures [...] we are able to use [user] data to generate revenues to be reinvested into the Guardian.
+>"As the Guardian’s digital first strategy matures [...] we are able to use [user] data to generate revenues to be reinvested into The Guardian.
 The more accurately we can use that data to help advertisers to get the most relevant adverts to our readers, and the more effectively we can personalise offers and services, the higher the revenues we can generate to support our journalism."

 >"The Scott Trust [Owner of The Guardian] takes no dividend from the business, ensuring all profits are reinvested back into the Guardian and its award-winning journalism."